vimana-cloud/vimana/docs/tutorial.md

-If you set up `direnv` as described, all the tools referenced in this tutorial (`wasm-tools`, `minikube`, `kubectl`, etc.) will be available automatically when your working directory is within the repository, but you can also use local installations of each if you prefer.
+If you set up `direnv` as described, all the tools referenced in this tutorial (`wasm-tools`, `minikube`, `kubectl`, etc.) will be available automatically when your working directory is within the repository, but you can also use local installations of each tool if you prefer.

 [Developer Setup]: developer-setup.md